dobriban/Spectrode-R/README.md

 The latter is much more developed, and has a detailed documentation with examples.
 In time, this R package should have more functionality added.

+We thank Haeran Cho for pointing out a typo in the code.